dzklip/RubberDucky/README.md

 ## Terminology: just so we don't get (more) confused
 We need to distinguish between the Client-Request-Server-Response pattern of the Customer's Client-Server system and the similar Peer-To-Peer requests and responses necessary between nodes of Rubber Ducky to allow the implementation of Rubber Ducky to satisfy its Contracts.
 Therefore we simply declare:
 * The Customer owns Clients which make Requests which are represented as Messages (bytes) and Servers which process those Requests and perhaps deliver Responses.
-* The Implementor owns Nodes which communicate with each other using RPCs.
+* The Implementor owns [Rubber Ducky] Nodes which communicate with each other using RPCs [Remote Procedure Calls, a.k.a.
+"Requests"].
 An RPC always requires a response.
 * Nodes accept Requests and eventually deliver them to Servers, after communicating with each other using RPCs.

 Understand that a "Node" and an "RPC" are simply a "Rubber Ducky Server" and a "Rubber Ducky Request and Response".
-We use the new terms in order to make the interactions between Nodes (Rubber Ducky Servers) and Servers (Customer Servers) easier to follow.
+We use the new terms in order to make the interactions between Nodes (Rubber Ducky Servers) and Servers (Customer Servers) easier to distinguish in the following.

 ## The Programer's Axiom of Choice
 * given multiple equally good ways to solve a problem, just pick one and get on with it.